CodesbyASH/Brain-Tumor-Segmentation-Deep-Learning-/README.md

  Segmentation Approach
 K-means Clustering (k=2): Segment MRI images into tumor vs non-tumor regions based on intensity.

-Morphological Operations: Erosion, dilation to refine segmentation.
+Morphological Operations: Erosion and dilation are used to refine segmentation.

 Final output: Overlay mask on original scan.